Making an editable copy of a control in AWS Audit Manager - AWS Audit Manager

-Customizing an existing control - AWS Audit Manager
+Making an editable copy of a control in AWS Audit Manager

-Instead of creating a custom control from scratch, you can use an existing control as a starting point and customize it according to your needs.
-When you do this, the existing control remains in the control library, and a new custom control is created with your customized settings.
+Instead of creating a custom control from scratch, you can use an existing standard control or custom control as a starting point and make an editable copy that meets your needs.
+When you do this, the existing standard control remains in the control library, and a new control is created with your custom settings.

 Step 1: Specify control details